Sard Verbinnen London partners exit firm

 Last summer, the firm’s 27 partners agreed to sell a minority stake to San Francisco-based private equity firm Golden Gate Capital.
 The 40% stake was sold for $60 million, according to The New York Times.

-As the firm changed its strategic direction, several partners headed for the exit.
+As the firm changed its strategic direction - a SVC spokesperson disagreed with the term strategic direction - several partners headed for the exit.
 It has lost almost a third of its partners since the deal.
 The first wave of departures took place during negotiations after founders George Sard and Paul Verbinnen asked all partners to sign a noncompete and nonsolicitation agreement, according to the Times.
 Jonathan Gasthalter, Dan Gagnier, and Renée Soto resigned as a result, according to the newspaper.
 General counsel Hugh Burns, MD Paul Caminiti, and MD Brandy Bergman also exited last year.

 After striking the deal with Golden Gate Capital, Sard Verbinnen began an expansion plan.
 It acquired ARC Research last September and launched an independent advisory group two months later.
 This year, it opened offices in Houston and Hong Kong.

-Note: This story was updated on August 3 to correct Doorley's role on the Bayer-Monsanto deal.